←back to docs

 A conversation refers to the interaction between a user and a chatbot.
 It include exchanges of text forms of communication.
 Conversations have associated backstories, datasets and skillsets.
 The backstory defines the overall personality and ability of the chatbot.
 The datasets and skillsets specify specific information and actions the chatbot have access to.
 During a conversation, the chatbot may use both datasets and skillsets to serve the user.

 Conversations can be created in multiple ways.
-You can directly create them via the ChatBotKit platform, or you can use integrations such as Slack or directly via the API.
-As a general rule of the thumb, when you interact with a chatbot, you are creating a conversation.
+You can directly create them via the ChatBotKit platform, or you can use integrations such as the AI Widget, Slack, Discord, Messenger and other integration or directly via the API.

 Conversation Messages